If I am hurt in a wreck, what do I do about medical bills? Doesn’t the other driver’s insurance take care of that?

 - Finally, if you have to pay out of pocket but cannot afford to do so, there is the option of asking the medical provider to put a lien on the case.
 Sometimes, the medical provider will do this whether or not you ask.
 The medical providers will make more money by submitting a lien (a legal obligation of the injured party and his or her attorney to pay the bill directly out of the settlement) than they will submitting the bill to your health insurance.
 Under this scenario, the hospital receives the full $250 for the procedure mentioned above regardless of whether or not you have health insurance.
 So, you should try to avoid this if you can.
 However, if you are unable to afford payments, this option can be beneficial.

 And now, the “eventually” … at the end of your case, the insurance company for the at-fault driver will settle the case or have to pay you because you won the trial.
 Except for rare circumstances, the insurance company of the at-fault driver will not just pay bills as they are received.
 They don’t typically deal with claimants that way.
 Rather, they want to make one payment to resolve the case and be done with it.
 This is often why individuals become frustrated dealing with insurance companies directly, because bills come in and remain unpaid for this exact reason.
 This is why you need to hire a lawyer if you have been injured in a car crash.
 Once you settle your case or win at trial, a portion of the amount will be paid back to those who made payments on your behalf for your injuries.
 We can help minimize that amount.

 If you have any further questions about these issues, contact a lawyer at Salvi, Schostok & Pritchard.
-The lawyers at SS&P have vast experience in negotiating and resolving the subrogation rights of health insurance and auto insurance companies as well as liens from medical providers.
+Our lawyers have vast experience in negotiating and resolving the subrogation rights of health insurance and auto insurance companies as well as liens from medical providers.
 They work hard to maximize the amount that ultimately goes to their clients.